ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 * **NSX Manager** provides a graphical user interface (GUI) and REST APIs for creating, configuring, and monitoring NSX-T Data Center components such as segments, logical routers, and firewalls.
 NSX Manager provides a system view and it is the management component of NSX-T Data Center.
 * **NSX Host Transport Nodes** participate in an NSX-T Data Center overlay or NSX-T Data Center VLAN networking.
 Each provisioned ESXi host in the VPC must be enabled to be a Transport Node.
 * **NSX Edge Transport Nodes** are service appliances, which are dedicated to running centralized network services that cannot be distributed to the hypervisors.
-Edge Nodes are grouped in one or several edge services clusters, representing a pool of capacity.
+Edge Nodes are grouped in one or several edge gateway clusters, representing a pool of capacity.

 When deployed on {{site.data.keyword.vpc_short}}, the VMware virtual machines (VMs) hosted on {{site.data.keyword.cloud_notm}} bare metal server for {{site.data.keyword.vpc_short}} can be connected to NSX-T overlay segments.
 NSX-T segments are logically abstracted network segments in a defined Transport Zone.
 A Transport Zone is a container that defines the potential reach of Transport Nodes, Hosts, or Edges.
 The NSX-T segments support line-rate switching and distributed routing in the ESXi hosts.
 Also, it uses Geneve encapsulation for this overlay traffic to identify and isolate L2 segments over a common L3 infrastructure.
 In this design, Geneve traffic traverses between the defined Transport Nodes that use {{site.data.keyword.vpc_short}} as the underlying transport network.